helidon-io/helidon/docs/se/guides/upgrade_4x.md

 ```
 1. Register Greeting service as in previous versions of Helidon.
 <!--@mdc :: -->

+If you want to add these features to the server programmatically, you would use
 `WebServer.builder().addFeature()` method instead.

 `Feature` encapsulates a set of endpoints, services and/or filters.
 It is